AniketChaudhri/Google-Maps-0.5/README.md

 ## Contributors

-A big shoutout to the 7map team working hard on this project.
+A big shoutout to the our team working hard on this project.

 <a href="https://github.com/AniketChaudhri/Google-Maps-0.5/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=AniketChaudhri/Google-Maps-0.5" />